 Caterpillars are just beginning to finish outside as of 10 September.
 Shipping will begin late September or early October.
 Pupae are expected to diapause with eclosions in spring 2021.
 Please refer to the "Overwintering" blog post for directions on pupae care.

-****SHIPPING only to addresses in OREGON, WASHINGTON STATE, and IDAHO USA****
+****SHIPPING only to addresses in OREGON, WASHINGTON STATE, and IDAHO USA**** (Not available for California)

 The official state insect of Oregon, this is a fairly common butterfly if you know where to look, but rarely numerous in the Columbia River Basin.
 This species thrives in desert habitats and basalt canyons along streams and rivers where its larval host plant thrives.